Diocese of Grenoble-Vienne: Religious Orders in Grenoble

-Before the enforcement of the law of 1901 there were in the Diocese of Grenoble Assumptionists, Olivétans, Capuchins, Regular Canons of the Immaculate Conception, Oblates of Mary Immaculate, Fathers of Holy Ghost and the Holy Heart of Mary, Brothers of the Cross of Jesus, Brothers of the Holy Family, Brothers of the Christian Schools and Brothers of the Sacred Heart.
+Before the enforcement of the law of 1901 there were in the Diocese of Grenoble the following Catholic congregations: the Assumptionists, the Olivétans, the Capuchins, the Canons Regular of the Immaculate Conception, the Oblates of Mary Immaculate, Fathers of Holy Ghost and the Holy Heart of Mary, Brothers of the Cross of Jesus (absorbed in 1922 by the Clercs de Saint-Viateur), Brothers of the Holy Family, Brothers of the Christian Schools, and Brothers of the Sacred Heart.
 The diocesan congregations of women were: the Sisters of Our Lady of the Holy Rosary, devoted to hospital work and teaching, and founded by Cathiard, who, after having been an officer under Napoleon, died Archpriest of Pont de Beauvoisin; the Sisters of Providence of Corenc, founded in 1841, devoted to hospital duty and teaching (mother-house at St. Marcellin), and the Sisters of Our Lady of the Cross, likewise devoted to hospital and educational work, founded in 1832 (mother-house at Murinais).